John Iliopoulos: Scientific work

 Iliopoulos is a specialist in high energy theoretical physics and elementary particle physics.
 In 1970, in collaboration with Sheldon Glashow and Luciano Maïani, he introduced the so-called "GIM mechanism" (named after the three authors) which is an essential element of the theory of fundamental interactions known as the "Standard Model ".
 This mechanism postulates the existence of a new elementary particle, the "charmed" quark, a prediction that was confirmed by experience.
 In 1972, in collaboration with Claude Bouchiat and Philippe Meyer, he demonstrated that the mathematical coherence of the Standard Model requires symmetry between the elementary constituents of matter, namely quarks (which form hadrons such as proton and neutron) and leptons (such as electron, muon and neutrinos).
 This symmetry is also verified experimentally.

-Iliopoulos was one of the pioneers of supersymetry, the hypothetical symmetry that links fermions and bosons.
-He showed that it has remarkable convergence properties and, in collaboration with P. Fayet, he proposed a mechanism that leads to its spontaneous breakage.
+Iliopoulos was one of the pioneers of supersymmetry, the hypothetical symmetry that links fermions and bosons.
+He showed that it has remarkable convergence properties and, in collaboration with Pierre Fayet, he proposed a mechanism that leads to its spontaneous breakage.
 He also studied some aspects of the quantum theory of gravitation as well as the mathematical properties of invariant gauge theories formulated in a non-commutative geometric space.